Dingle International Film Festival: Festival closing

-The festival closed its door for financial reasons in July 2019.
-The Animation Dingle Film festival, an "offshoot" of DIFF, will continue.
+The festival closed its doors for financial reasons in July 2019.
+The Animation Dingle Film Festival, an "offshoot" of DIFF, will continue.
 The 2020 presentations, scheduled for 20–21 March 2020, was cancelled due to COVID-19 but winners were announced via a live-stream awards announcement presented by JAM Media.

 Awards

 The Gregory Peck Award for Excellence in the Art of Film

 The family of iconic Hollywood actor Gregory Peck presented a career achievement award at the festival.
 Peck's great grandmother Catherine Ashe hailed from Annascaul in the Dingle Peninsula.
 Peck was a cousin to Thomas Ashe, founding member and battalion commander of the Irish Volunteers during the Easter Rising who later died in prison as the result of a hunger strike.

 Notable recipients at Dingle IFF are Gabriel Byrne, Jim Sheridan, Jean Jacques Beineix, Stephen Frears and Laura Dern.
 In 2014, the Peck family began presenting the award at the San Diego International Film Festival in the actor's native hometown.
 Other recipients include Alan Arkin, Patrick Stewart, Annette Bening, Keith Carradine and Laurence Fishburne.